rkulla/vimogen/README.md

     endif
     execute pathogen#infect()

+  And Pathogen will "just work" on any of your Vim installs.

 > __Does vimogen support git submodules?__

-  It depends what you mean.
-It supports plugins that support submodules (it will init and update them).
+  Vimogen supports _plugins_ that support submodules (it will init and update them).
   However, if your .vim/ is in a git repo (as in dotfiles repo) and you installed vim plugins through submodules, then no. I find packages as submodules to be less convenient to use than vimogen.
   Instead I just commit the .vimogen_repos file to my dotfiles repo.
 This allows me to gitignore my entire plugin directory, which is cleaner than committing it with submodule references to all plugins.

-> __Can Vimogen install Vim color schemes, like Molokai?__
+> __Can Vimogen manage Vim color schemes?__

 Yes.
 Anything that works with Pathogen (which is almost everything) will work with Vimogen.